FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/chainsafe-files-building-privacy-preserving-cloud-storage.md

 _template: blog_detail
 ---

-_This is a guest post from_ [_ChainSafe_](https://chainsafe.io/)_._
+_This is a guest post from [ChainSafe](https://chainsafe.io/)._

 _ChainSafe Files provides highly private, highly secure cloud storage that allows users to maintain full sovereignty over their data.
 Our product leverages IPFS and Filecoin to give users all the benefits of distributed storage and blockchain technology.
 Files abstracts away the complexities of these systems to deliver a simple, user-friendly experience.
-In this way, users can enjoy easy access to our data storage solution that is more private, more resilient, and more decentralized than traditional cloud storage options._ [_Try it today_](https://files.chainsafe.io/)_!_
+In this way, users can enjoy easy access to our data storage solution that is more private, more resilient, and more decentralized than traditional cloud storage options.
+[Try it today](https://files.chainsafe.io/)!_

 [ChainSafe Files](https://files.chainsafe.io/) is an online platform to store, view, and share files.
 Although it might look like it, it isn’t your typical cloud storage platform.
 ChainSafe Files was built and designed with **user freedom and data privacy** top of mind.